Statement of Intent for PE

 In Key Stage 2, children build on their previous experiences through a broader PE curriculum.
-They learn specific skills and refine and improve existing ones.
+They learn specific skills within games and refine and improve existing ones.
 The children develop confidence to evaluate their own and other performances and reflect on how they can improve.
-They learn to work as a team, in pairs and small groups as well as taking part in competitive experiences so that they develop a greater awareness of the importance for their actions as well as winning.
+They learn to work as a team, in pairs and small groups as well as taking part in competitive experiences both inside and outside of school.

 We promote children being taught to swim proficiently.
-Pupils will be able to access swimming provision in KS2 to ensure children have the opportunity to become proficient swimmers.
-The school also offer water confidence and safety lessons for children in years 3, 4, 5 and 6.
+Pupils will be able to access swimming provision twice in KS2 to ensure children have the opportunity to become proficient swimmers.
+The school also offer water confidence and safety lessons for children in years 5/6.
 This is delivered throughout the Summer months at a swimming pool based at Averton Gifford, another school within our Federation.

 Our aims for the pupils at Newton Ferrers Primary School are: